FireflyMigration/firefly-doc/.Noam/FlowUIController/index.md

 2. Condition

-## Input validation using the Flow.Add
+## Using Flow.Add to perform input validation
 Keywords:ShowError,FlowAbortException

 To prevent the user from proceeding in the flow or leaving the screen use ShowError or FlowAbortException